 It also regulates other bodily processes, such as the restful sleep we get and habits and routines.
 As a result, the quality of our day-to-day lives is highly dependent on our body’s ability to produce normal levels of this chemical.

-Some data even suggests that low levels might contribute to the development of mood disorders.
-One of the most effective treatments for depression (the most widely-known mood disorder) is to increase the levels with prescription medications called selective serotonin reuptake inhibitors (SSRIs).
+Some data even suggest that low levels might contribute to the development of mood disorders.
+For example, one of the most effective treatments for depression (the most widely-known mood disorder) is to increase the levels with prescription medications called selective serotonin reuptake inhibitors (SSRIs).
 These are a standard class of antidepressants used to treat clinical depression, also known as major depressive disorder.